Nutricoll Nordic Marine Collagen

 Fish derived collagen peptides are receiving more and more attention due to their favourable characteristics and fewer consumer reservations compared to mammal-derived ingredients.

 Seagarden has developed a production line for marine-based collagen peptides to cater the growing demands of the nutraceutical and cosmetic industries worldwide.
-Nutricoll Marine Collagen Peptide is exclusively produced from deep-sea cod skin (Gadus morhua), harvested from the crystal clear waters of the North Atlantic Ocean.
+Nutricoll Nordic Marine Collagen is exclusively produced from deep-sea cod skin (Gadus morhua), harvested from the crystal clear waters of the North Atlantic Ocean.
 This provides the purest source of high quality and 100% natural collagen peptides available on the market.

-Seagarden offers Nutricoll Marine Collagen Peptides with an average molecular weight of 3 kDa and 6 kDa. kDa is an abbreviation for kilodalton which describes a unit of molecular mass consisting of 1000 daltons and it is the standard unit used to represent the weight of large molecules such as proteins.
+Seagarden offers Nutricoll Nordic Marine Collagen peptides with an average molecular weight of 3 kDa and 6 kDa. kDa is an abbreviation for kilodalton which describes a unit of molecular mass consisting of 1000 daltons and it is the standard unit used to represent the weight of large molecules such as proteins.
 The 3 kDa variant has smaller particles and lower molecular weight and thus better bioavailability compared to 6 kDa.
 This variant is therefore suitable for tablets and stronger flavoured products as the taste is more profound.
-Nutricoll Marine Collagen Peptides of 6 kDa has almost no taste and smell and is therefore excellent to use in natural pure products.
+Nutricoll Nordic Marine Collagen of 6 kDa has almost no taste and smell and is therefore excellent to use in natural pure products.